Here's a good piece on how hard it is to workshop novels.

 Amazon versus Hachette: What Some Authors Paid a Bundle to Say (in NY Times) ; What Some Other Authors Say; What Amazon Says ; What I Say

-New Issue (#171) Books for Readers: Ingrid Blaufarb Hughes on Robert Graves, Marie Manilla, Johnny Sundstrom, Kirk Judd, and more.
-For a sample of Kirk Judd's performed poetry, click here!
+Issue (#171) Books for Readers: Ingrid Blaufarb Hughes on Robert Graves, Marie Manilla, Johnny Sundstrom, Kirk Judd, and more.
+Sample of Kirk Judd's performed poetry, click here!